soonklang/dart-tutorial/5. File Handling In Dart/Delete File in Dart.md

 # existsSync abstract method
 ## Declaration

- Following is the declaration for existsSync() function.
+ Following is the declaration for existsSync() method.
  ```dart
 bool existsSync()
 ```